• Skip to primary navigation

 • Freshly grated parmesan cheese (we use this microplane to grate ours)

-What type of bread to use:
+What type of bread to use to make the crostini

-Typically, a nice crusty bread works well with tomato bruschetta.
-When at the grocery store, that means a nice ciabatta or French bread.
+That means grabbing a nice ciabatta or French bread at the grocery store.
 You can also use sourdough, as long as it's pretty crusty and firm.
-I'd stay away from soft breads like white sandwich bread and brioche.

-What type of tomatoes to use in bruschetta:
+What type of tomatoes to use in bruschetta

 In a pinch, you can also chop up some cherry tomatoes or a beefsteak tomato, but those won't have the same impact.

 The nice thing about bruschetta is that it's easy to customize.
 You can make super-authentic versions, but we always love to just make easy, delicious recipes with what we have around!
-I'd say the two ingredients not to miss are fresh tomatoes and garlic.
-Otherwise, you can add peaches, similar to our peach panzanella, more veggies, or different fruits that pair well together.

-How to store bruschetta:
+How to store bruschetta

 You can store the tomato mixture in the refrigerator, either covered with plastic wrap or in a sealed container.
 I like to bring it to (close to) room temperature before serving over the toasted bread.

 To make the tomato bruschetta, first gather all your ingredients together.
 Take the tomatoes and dice them into chunks.
-The finely chop the garlic and cut the basil leaves into ribbons.

 tomatoes and basil